-Winter is a favorite with the kids, it’s the time of year where you can play in the snow and warm up with hot cocoa.
+Winter in Bozeman is a favorite with the kids.
+It’s the time of year where you can play in the snow all day long and warm up with hot cocoa.
 Bozeman is the perfect place to be a kid in the winter because there is a lot to do AND it lasts so long!

 This is an all-time favorite for kids.
 What’s not to love?
 Flying down a hill with snow flying all around and landing softly (hopefully!) at the bottom.
 There are a few great options in Bozeman for sledding.
 The old Bozeman place to sled has always been Peet’s Hill in Burke Park but we suggest saving it for the older kids.
 It is steep and gets a lot of use which can make it icy, but also a lot of fun for the thrill-seekers.
 The hill at the 100-Acre Regional Park has quickly become the sled hill of the northwest part of town.
 It is also steep in spots, but there’s more room to spread around and find some smaller sections for the little kids.
 If you’re okay with dogs, Snowfill Recreation always has a few sledders in the winter.
 Just remember it is an off-leash dog park and some pups can’t resist chasing kids down the hill!

 It’s hard to grow up in Bozeman and not get into skiing!
 Both Bridger Bowl and Big Sky are nearby and offer fantastic ski lesson packages for kids.
 There is nothing cuter than watching the little kids come down the bunny hill!
 Cross country skiing is another fun activity for the family.
 The Bridger Ski Foundation grooms several trails in town, plus in Sourdough and Hyalite Canyon.
 This is a more affordable option because there is no cost to use these trails and renting cross country skies is less expensive the downhill skis.